-It is not “set it and forget it” as others say it is.
-You still need to check on your content and update it accordingly.
+It is not “set it and forget it” as well.
+You need to check on your content and update it accordingly.
 You need to track your links and adjust your strategy based on analytics.

 Affiliate marketing is a low-cost, high-gain method of making money online, but there is a lot of work that goes behind it.